Harold Ramirez Player Props: Rays vs. Twins

 Harold Ramirez At The Plate

-- Ramirez is hitting .299 with eight doubles, a triple, eight home runs and 11 walks.
+- Ramirez has eight doubles, a triple, eight home runs and 12 walks while batting .294.

-- In 17.0% of his games this season, he has hit a home run, and 4.4% of his trips to the plate.
+- Looking at the 48 games he has played this year, he's homered in eight of them (16.7%), and in 4.3% of his trips to the plate.

-- Ramirez has had at least one RBI in 38.3% of his games this season (18 of 47), with two or more RBI eight times (17.0%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 18 games this year (37.5%), Ramirez has picked up an RBI, and in eight of those games (16.7%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.